yohanvalencia/lakekeeper/docs/docs/configuration.md

 ## Routing and Base-URL

-Some Lakekeeper endspoints return links pointing at Lakekeeper itself.
+Some Lakekeeper endpoints return links pointing at Lakekeeper itself.
 By default, these links are generated using the `x-forwarded-for`, `x-forwarded-proto` and `x-forwarded-port` headers, if these are not present, the `host` header is used.
 If these heuristics are not working for you, you may set the `LAKEKEEPER_BASE_URI` environment variable to the base-URL where Lakekeeper is externally reachable.
 This may be necessary if Lakekeeper runs behind a reverse proxy or load balancer, and you cannot set the headers accordingly.
 In general, we recommend relying on the headers.

 ### General